 Rural isolation and loneliness are a growing concern within Northern Ireland, especially within our farming community.
 Family farms were traditionally passed from one generation to the next following the death of the older farmer but as we live longer, many farms are now transferred over within the current owner’s lifetime.

-While this can bring benefits, it can also mean an increase in the number of older farmers facing social isolation and having a drastic effect on emotional and physical health, bringing with it a loss of independence and support.
+While this can bring benefits, it can also mean an increase in the number of older farmers facing social isolation, having a drastic effect on emotional and physical health, bringing with it a loss of independence and support.

-Recent research undertaken by Rural Support within the farming community indicates that this isn’t a problem that is likely to go away with almost a third of the respondents being concerned with loneliness and isolation and over a third worried about the future.
+Research undertaken by Rural Support within the farming community indicates that this isn’t a problem that is likely to go away with almost a third of respondents concerned about loneliness and isolation and over a third worried about the future.

-Activities will include a range of educational, learning and reminiscence opportunities – events, projects and outings – encouraging older men to connect on areas of shared interest such as farming, rural heritage and history.
-Participants will be involved from the outset in the design and delivery of activities, ensuring that the programme develops in a way that meets their needs and interests.
+Activities include a range of educational, learning and reminiscence opportunities – events, projects and outings – encouraging older men to connect on areas of shared interest such as farming, rural heritage and history.
+Participants are involved from the outset in the design and delivery of activities, ensuring that the programme develops in a way that meets their needs and interests.